Bill

 Bill Summary

-AN ACT to amend the county law and the administrative code of the city of New York, in relation to requiring CPR training for 911 call-takers and dispatchers
+AN ACT to amend the county law and the administrative code of the city of New York, in relation to requiring telecommunicator cardiopulmonary resuscitation training for 911 call-takers and dispatchers

 AI Summary

-This bill requires all 911 call-takers and dispatchers in New York state and New York City to complete comprehensive CPR (cardiopulmonary resuscitation) training and annual follow-up training.
-The training must follow nationally recognized guidelines and cover specific critical skills, including recognizing signs of cardiac arrest during emergency calls, providing step-by-step CPR instructions to callers, coordinating with emergency medical services to ensure timely medical assistance, and using automated external defibrillators (AEDs) when appropriate.
-The bill mandates that existing 911 call-takers and dispatchers must complete this training within 12 months of the law's effective date, while new employees must complete the training within 12 months of their start date, with annual refresher training required for all personnel.
-The definition of CPR in the bill specifically refers to measures to restore function or support ventilation during a cardiac or respiratory arrest, and explicitly excludes interventions meant to improve cardiac function when no arrest has occurred.
+This bill requires all 911 call-takers and dispatchers in New York County and New York City to complete Telecommunicator Cardiopulmonary Resuscitation (T-CPR) training, which involves learning how to provide high-quality CPR instructions to callers during cardiac emergencies.
+The training, which must follow national evidence-based guidelines, will specifically focus on four key areas: recognizing signs of cardiac arrest during emergency calls, providing step-by-step CPR instructions to callers, coordinating with emergency medical services to ensure timely assistance, and using automated external defibrillators when appropriate.
+All existing 911 call-takers and dispatchers must complete this training within twelve months of the bill's effective date, and new hires must complete the training within twelve months of starting their job, with all personnel required to undergo annual follow-up training thereafter.
+The bill defines CPR as medical measures to restore function or support ventilation during a cardiac or respiratory arrest, and emphasizes that these measures are only applicable during an actual medical arrest, not for general cardiac support.

 Committee Categories